Texas Divorce 101: Alimony vs. Spousal Maintenance

 It is important to remember that is the maximum amount allowed and not a required amount; spouses are free to agree on an amount that differs from this calculation.

 The length of time a spouse may receive spousal maintenance depends entirely on how long the parties were married.
-A spouse may receive maintenance for a maximum time period as listed below, but only if they meet the necessary requirements (Tex.
+A spouse may receive maintenance for a maximum time as listed below, but only if they meet the necessary requirements (Tex.
 Fam.
 Code § 8.054 (1)-(2)):

-Maintenance for 5 Years
+Spousal Maintenance for 5 Years

 - The spouses were married for less than 10 years, but the paying spouse was convicted of family violence during the two years prior to the divorce suit or while the suit was pending, or